Imran4424/Machine-Learning-Models/README.md

 #### Bayes Theorem

-Now, What is bayes Theorem
+Now, What is Bayes Theorem?

 Mathematical representation of Bayes Theorem,